fieldtrip/website/tutorial/nirs_singlechannel.md

 - read continuous data
 - (optinally) trim the beginning and the end of the recording if these are noisy and not of interest
-- remove bad segments in the channels of interest, e.g. due to motion artifacts
+- remove bad segments in the channels of interest, e.g., due to motion artifacts
 - transform optical densities to changes in oxyhemoglobin (oxyHb) and deoxyhemoglobin (deoxyHb) concentration
 - separate functional from systemic responses; which can be done using either one of, or a combination of
   - filtering; i.e. temporal processing